Alberto Balestrini

-Alberto Edgardo Balestrini (9 March 1947 – 4 April 2017) was an Argentine politician of the Justicialist Party.
+Alberto Edgardo Balestrini (9 March 1947 – 4 April 2017) was an Argentine lawyer and politician of the Justicialist Party.
 Balestrini held a number of important posts throughout his career: he served as Vice Governor of Buenos Aires Province under Daniel Scioli from 2007 to 2010, as President of the Argentine Chamber of Deputies from 2005 to 2007, and as intendente (mayor) of La Matanza from 1999 to 2005.

 In addition, Balestrini served as a member of the Buenos Aires provincial senate, and as president of the Buenos Aires Province chapter of the Justicialist Party.
 Balestrini's career was cut short by a debilitating stroke in April 2010, following which he retired from politics in order to recover.
 He died in 2017, aged 70.

 Early life and education

 Alberto Balestrini was born on 9 March 1947 in Buenos Aires.
 His father was a Peronist military officer who was forced into exile in 1955 following the coup of the Revolución Libertadora and the ensuing dictatorship; for this reason, Balestrini spent part of his childhood in Chile.

 Balestrini studied magistracy at the Instituto Padre Elizalde in Ciudadela.
 In the 1970s he began his political career in the students' union of the Universidad del Salvador, from which he attained his law degree in 1975.
 During the last military dictatorship (1976–1983), Balestrini worked with Father Carlos Mugica.